shouxinjk/elasticsearch-river-arangodb/README.md

 # Changelog

+## 1.0.1

+- uses new version 1.1.8 or arangodb-wal-client, which supports new properties of the write ahead log that are introduced in arangodb 2.6

 ## 1.0.0.rc4

 - Works with ArangoDB versions of 2.2 and higher
 - Uses the Write-Ahead-Log and is *not* compatible with ArangoDB versions below 2.2
 - This is a complete rewrite of the existing code